rlugojr/linkurious-enterprise-manual/first-visualization/create.md

 ## Create a new visualization

-We can have a rapid look on a node and its relations through the Quick Search bar
+We can have a rapid look at a node and its relations through the Quick Search bar

 ![](Quick Search.png)

-To create a new visualization and to explore more deeply an node or an edge, we click on ```New visualization```
+To create a new visualization or to explore more deeply a node or an edge, we click on ```New visualization```

 ![](New visualization.png)